AdaRoseCannon/webvr/talk-bbc-2017.md

 ---
 layout: post
-title: Making VR Work for You
+title: Performing VR on the Web
-description: Using the Web to get the maximal impact with Virtual Reality
+description: The web has new capabilities for working with VR hardware right in the browser.
+This talk aims to show the benefits the web can bring to VR and best practises to get your audience engaged and to keep coming back for more.
 image: https://i.imgur.com/1CuaofJ.jpg
 scripts: [
 	'scripts/post-to-slides.js',